rnoremlas/rvif_package/README.md

 # rvif_package

 This repository has been created to control the rvif package.
-The objective of this package is to detect multicollinearity using the variance inflation factor redefined and the scatterplot between the variance inflation factor and the coefficient of variation.
+This package is focused on determining whether or not the degree of approximate multicollinearity in a multiple linear regression model is of concern, meaning that it affects the statistical analysis (i.e. individual significance tests) of the model.

+This package uses functions from the multiColl package.

 Previous versions: 1.0 and 3.0